prasanthrubyist/shopify-plus-api-pres/presentation.md

 # Script Tags

-- Easily embed custom javascript in a merchants storefront
+## Let's you inject external javascript into a shops storefront
-- Always rendered regardless of when installed
-- Need to be hosted somewhere (your server, S3, etc.)
+## Associated to an app installation.
+Removing app also removes the script tags

 ---